IronOxidizer/Fast-as-Fabric/README.md

 ### Removed

-Mods that are not present within this pack due not improving performance, lack of compatibility, or lack of stability.
+Mods that are not present within this pack due to not improving performance, lack of compatibility, or lack of stability.

 - [Dynamic FPS](https://www.curseforge.com/minecraft/mc-mods/dynamic-fps)
     - slows down texture loading